SCdummer/IP_and_Im_Lectures/magnetic_resonance_imaging.md

 ## Imaging

-In the previous paragraph we have investigate the behavior of an individual tissue type.
+In the previous paragraph we have investigated the behavior of an individual tissue type.
 In this section we will see how data from a whole object (human body) is acquired and processed into an image.\
 Look again at {numref}`transient`.
 Once the steady-state condition is reached (in